Anthropology: Paleolithic archaeology, human-environmental interaction, hunter-gatherer lifeways, zooarchaeology

 I earned a BA in African and Middle Eastern History from Northwestern University and an MA and PhD in Anthropology (Archaeology) from the University of Michigan.
 Prior to arriving at GMU in 2020, I was a faculty member at University of Alaska Fairbanks.

 My research focuses on human-environmental interactions during the Later Pleistocene (~125,000-10,000 years ago).
 My work is driven by a desire to understand the factors that account for the success and spread of our species relative to the Neanderthals and other archaic human groups.
 I approach this through the lens of zooarchaeology-- the study of animal remains from archaeological sites.
 Not only do zooarchaeological data provide information about past environmental conditions, but they also speak directly to human subsistence choices and landscape use.
-I am engaged in research at a number of sites, including Sibudu (South Africa), Border Cave (South Africa), Mughr el-Hamamah (Jordan), and Sefunim (Israel); this work has been funded by a variety of organizations, including Wenner-Gren, the Leakey Foundation, and the Alexander von Humboldt Foundation.
+I am engaged in research at a number of sites, including Sibudu (South Africa), Border Cave (South Africa), Mughr el-Hamamah (Jordan), and Sefunim (Israel); this work has been funded by a variety of organizations, including the National Science Foundation, Wenner-Gren, and the Leakey Foundation.